Hutton-Potato-Genetics/nfHISS/README.md

 To run nfHISS, you will first need to have [Nextflow installed](https://www.nextflow.io/docs/latest/install.html).
 Nextflow is also available on [bioconda](https://anaconda.org/bioconda/nextflow) for systems where users do not have sudo rights.

-You will also require an install of java, this workflow has been tested with open-jdk v11.0.1

 All nfHISS pipelines are executed through a single command:

 ```